 [Richard Wagner to Franz Liszt on 7 June 1855, Liszt-Briefe II, 73-80, tr.
 Spencer and Millington]

-had rights, and indeed rights equal to those of human beings, Wagner found a morality consistent with his own instincts.
-He accepted Schopenhauer's argument that
+and indeed rights equal to those of human beings, Wagner found a morality consistent with his own instincts.
+He accepted Schopenhauer's argument that the origins

-the origins of Christianity were in the religions of India, which had reached Judaea in the centuries before Christ; and that there the
+of Christianity were in the religions of India, which had reached Judaea in the centuries before Christ; and that there the teaching that

-teaching that animals had rights had been rejected, in favour of the Old Testament teaching in which animals were objects with no more rights than those of rocks.
+animals had rights had been rejected, in favour of the Old Testament teaching in which animals were objects with no more rights than those of rocks.
+In the western

-In the western world, as Wagner expressed it, the Pentateuch had won the day (An Open Letter to Herr Ernst von Weber, PW VI, p 202).
-Wagner's concern for
+world, as Wagner expressed it, the Pentateuch had won the day (An Open Letter to Herr Ernst von Weber, PW VI, p 202).
+Wagner's concern for animals,

-works, and expressed in his writings.
-In 1858 Wagner wrote to Mathilde Wesendonk that he had come to believe in reincarnation, although
+expressed in his writings.
+In 1858 Wagner wrote to Mathilde Wesendonk that he had come to believe in reincarnation, although it is not

-it is not clear which of the different doctrines he had accepted.
-In his projected Buddhist drama Die Sieger (The Victors), the Buddha Shakyamuni was to
+clear which of the different doctrines he had accepted.
+In his projected Buddhist drama Die Sieger (The Victors), the Buddha Shakyamuni was to reveal that

 read as an awareness that he has lived previous lives, of which the details have been forgotten.

-Buddhism, he was thinking in terms of a transmigration of souls, by which Sieglinde became a bird that watched over and helped her son,
+was thinking in terms of a transmigration of souls, by which Sieglinde became a bird that watched over and helped her son, Siegfried.

 Mathilde Wesendonk, Wagner had written about the relationships between characters in Lohengrin, Parsifal and Die